 Anna Austin is a fourth-year doctoral student in the Department of Maternal and Child Health.
 She received an MPH in Chronic Disease Epidemiology from Yale School of Public Health and worked as a Fellow for the New Haven Mental Health Outreach for Mothers Partnership.
 She was also a CDC/CSTE Applied Epidemiology Fellow at NC DPH|IVPB and received the CDC/CSTE Hillary B. Foulkes Memorial Award.
 Research interests include the prevention of child maltreatment and other adverse childhood experiences, and parenting in the context of substance use.

 Natalie Blackburn is a fourth-year doctoral candidate in the Department of Health Behavior at UNC-Chapel Hill’s Gillings School of Global Public Health.
 She holds a Master’s in Public Health in Behavioral Sciences and Health Education from Emory University.
 Prior to starting the PhD program at UNC Natalie was an ORISE fellow in the Division of Viral Hepatitis at the Centers for Disease Control and Prevention in Atlanta where she focused on strengthening the evidence for screening of hepatitis C among persons who use drugs.
 Her research interests include treatment for opioid use disorders and the implementation of substance use treatment services in infectious disease clinical settings.
+Learn more about Natalie through her Fellow in Focus article.

 Jess Bousquette is a first-year MPH student in Health Behavior.
 She received a BA in International Studies: Political Science from the University of California San Diego.
 Prior to attending the University of North Carolina, Chapel Hill, Jess served as the Child Protection Policy Advisor at World Vision, where she focused on violence against children, child labor and children affected by armed conflict.
 Her research interests include the prevention of adverse childhood experiences, social determinants of health, and school-based interventions.

 Venita Embry is a third-year Health Behavior doctoral student at the University of North Carolina-Chapel Hill.
 Since graduating with her MPH at Emory University, she has worked on a variety of research, evaluation, and technical assistance projects related to behavioral health, violence, health services, and criminal justice outcomes.
 For six years, she has worked at RTI International in the Center for Courts and Corrections which is housed in the division of Applied Justice Research.
 Her research interests include violence prevention interventions, court system responses to public health problems, and the effects of justice involvement on health.
+Read more about Venita in her Fellow in Focus spotlight.

 Alex Gertner is a sixth-year MD/PhD candidate in the Department of Health Policy and Management.
 He received a BA in Anthropology with a certificate in Global Health and Health Policy from Princeton University and worked as a coordinator for the Health and Human Rights Division of Human Rights Watch.
 He is the recipient of a Ruth L. Kirschstein National Research Service Award from the National Institute on Drug Abuse.
 His research interests include the effects of state and federal policies on overdose and suicide rates.
+More about Alex here.

 Laurie Graham is a fifth-year doctoral candidate in the School of Social Work.
 Prior to the doctoral program, she received an MSW from UNC-Chapel Hill and worked at the Orange County Rape Crisis Center, first as the Crisis Response Coordinator and then as Programs Director.
 Ms. Graham has worked in gender-based violence intervention and prevention for over 10 years in varying capacities.
 She received the Hometown Hero Award from 97.9 WCHL and Performance AutoMall and the Statewide Peer Support Award from the NC Coalition Against Sexual Assault.
 Currently, as a recipient of the Caroline H. and Thomas S. Royster Fellowship from the UNC Graduate School, her research focuses on the prevention of sexual and intimate partner violence perpetration.
 She is particularly interested in prevention work with vulnerable and underserved communities, as well as the development, implementation, and evaluation of strategies that prevent the perpetration of multiple types of violence.